Skip to main content

 • Packages: Published semantic models with version history

-The extension automatically discovers connections in your project, eliminating the need to store database credentials locally.
+The extension automatically discovers connections in your environment, eliminating the need to store database credentials locally.

 The sidebar may be hidden by default in Cursor: